radius-project/docs/docs/content/user-guides/tutorials/webapp/webapp-add-database/index.md

 In this step you will learn how to add a database and connect to it from the application.

-We'll discuss template.bicep changes and then provide the full, updated file before deployment.
+We'll discuss todo.bicep changes and then provide the full, updated file before deployment.

 ## Connectors